 You should check with the relevant authority in the country you are traveling to for confirmation.
 As an example this is what you can bring into Australia – What you can bring into Australia.

 Even if they are allowed, you will normally still need to declare them on the customs declaration form you will be given to complete.
 Failure to do so could result in them being confiscated and you receiving a fine.

 If you are bringing baked goods back into the US then you will need to declare them at customs, but will normally be allowed to bring them in.

-Ideally the baked goods should be kept in a rigid tin or plastic container (such as Tupperware) with a tight fitting lid.
-If the cake or whatever can move within the container than it would be a good idea to pack around with with something such as crumpled paper to stop it moving around.
-This is particularly true if the baked good will be in traveling in checked bags.
+If the cake or whatever can move within the container then it would be a good idea to pack around it with something such as crumpled paper to stop it from moving around.
+This is particularly true if the baked goods will be traveling in checked bags.